 This is not your typical reading list of sport psychology books.
 At Headstrong Mindset, I want to start by acknowledging that there are a ton of fantastic books out there on mental toughness, navigating pressure, and overcoming mental obstacles for athletes in sports.
 The problem is that most of them are written by men about male professional athletes.
-As a former professional and collegiate athlete who has spent a lifetime competing and working in women’s sports, I don’t find most psychology books relatable.
+As a former professional and collegiate athlete who has spent a lifetime competing and working in women’s sports, I don’t find most sport psychology books relatable to my athletic career.

-[Read more…] about Must Read Sport Psychology Books for Athletes, Coaches & TeamsBreaking Down Team Cohesion
+[Read more…] about Must Read Sport Psychology Books for (Female) Athletes, Coaches & TeamsCore Values for Athletes and Coaches: Why They Matter and How to Find Yours

 In sports team cohesion is the tendency for a group of athletes to remain united in pursuit of team goals in the face of adversity.